sharvaniyadav/astratrace/README/README.md

 ## Disclaimer

 This is a fictional, independent educational project.
-It does not reproduce or contain proprietary software, data, or workflows from Kepler Communications or any other company.
+It does not reproduce or contain proprietary software, data, or workflows from any company.

 ## Running the Application